GabrielmLinassi/app-landing-page/README.md

-# responsive-website-sample
+# General Information

-Udemy Course - Build a responsive website

-# Tools and skills required

--> VSCode IDE
+It was made as part of a course I took on Udemy named "Build a responsive website".
+However, I made several changes to update features originally used and improve UI / UX.

+### Tools used

--> HTML, CSS, JS & Bootstrap
+- HTML, CSS, JS & Bootstrap</br>
--> Amazon S3 & CloudFront
+- Amazon S3 & CloudFront</br>
--> GSAP Animations
+- GSAP Animations</br>
--> Splitting.js lib
--> SCSS pre-compiled CSS
--> Owl Carousel for responsiveness

-# New Features and Enhancements

--> Automated tests and pull request workflow with Github Actions (Continious Integration)
+- Splitting.js</br>
+- SCSS</br>
+- Owl Carousel</br>